tee1365/be/notes/common.md

     const orm = await MikroORM.init(mikroOrmConfig);
     ```

-   1. 为什么要写 as const
+   1. as const
-      因为type写的是'postgresql'， typescript默认把这个当成字符串，但是类型声明中写的是'postgresql'|'sqlite'|....。传string出现类型错误。所以要加as const
+      we use `'postgresql'` as value of `type`，typescript tread this as string.
+But in the type declaration, the type was set to `'postgresql'|'sqlite'|....`.
+Passing string will cause some errors.

       ```ts
       export default {